graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 Gradient accumulation optimizers provide an easy way to add gradient accumulation to your model:

-* ``ipu.gradient_accumulation_optimizer.GradientAccumulationOptimizerV2``
+* :class:`~tensorflow.python.ipu.gradient_accumulation_optimizer.GradientAccumulationOptimizerV2`
   is a general purpose optimizer which can be used to wrap any other TensorFlow optimizer.
 It supports optimizer state offloading (see the :ref:`optimiser-state-unloading` section).

-* ``ipu.gradient_accumulation_optimizer.GradientAccumulationOptimizer``
+* :class:`~tensorflow.python.ipu.gradient_accumulation_optimizer.GradientAccumulationOptimizer`
   is an optimizer which can be used to wrap `tf.train.GradientDescentOptimizer` and `tf.train.MomentumOptimizer` only.
 Note that this optimizer does **not** support optimizer state offloading.

-The cross-replica versions of these optimizers can be used with replicated graphs, see ``ipu.gradient_accumulation_optimizer.CrossReplicaGradientAccumulationOptimizerV2`` and ``ipu.gradient_accumulation_optimizer.CrossReplicaGradientAccumulationOptimizer``.
+The cross-replica versions of these optimizers can be used with replicated graphs, see :class:`~tensorflow.python.ipu.gradient_accumulation_optimizer.CrossReplicaGradientAccumulationOptimizerV2` and :class:`~tensorflow.python.ipu.gradient_accumulation_optimizer.CrossReplicaGradientAccumulationOptimizer`.

-.. note:: These optimizers need to be used inside of a training loop generated by ``ipu.loops.repeat``, see the :ref:`api-section` for more details.
+.. note:: These optimizers need to be used inside of a training loop generated by :func:`~tensorflow.python.ipu.loops.repeat`.

 Pipelining
 __________

-All pipelined training graphs automatically apply gradient accumulation to the model such that the weight update is only computed once all the mini-batches, where the number of mini-batches is the ``gradient_accumulation_count``, have gone through the whole model pipeline.
+All pipelined training graphs automatically apply gradient accumulation to the model such that the weight update is only computed once all the mini-batches have gone through the whole model pipeline, where the number of mini-batches is the ``gradient_accumulation_count``.

 ..
-Note:: Since the pipelined models always implement gradient accumulation, no gradient accumulation optimizer should also be used in combination with pipelining.
+Note:: Since the pipelined models always implement gradient accumulation, no gradient accumulation optimizer should be used in combination with pipelining.

-.. _optimiser-state-unloading:

 Accumulation data type
 ______________________